 Sets a time factor that controls how long the waveforms points fade away from the display.
-Thus, the R&S MXO 4 emulates the persistence of analog phosphor screens.
+Thus, the R&S MXO 5 emulates the persistence of analog phosphor screens.

-<Time> Range: 0.05 to 50
+<time></time> Range: 0.05 to 50

+Increment: 0.05

+RST: 0.05

+Default unit: S

+Usage: Asynchronous command

-Manual operation: See "Time" on page 87
+Manual operation: See "Time" on page 85